-- Visit the Campus Technology Services website to find a wide variety of information related to the services and resources CTS provides.

-- Walk-in support is available Monday through Friday from 8 AM to 8 PM in room 136 of the Tom and Brenda McDaniel University Center.

-- For general support issues and services:
+Campus Technology Services provides and supports information technology resources for the University in pursuit of its goal of continued growth in academic excellence.
+Walk-in support is available Monday through Friday from 8 AM to 8 PM in room 136 of the Tom and Brenda McDaniel University Center.
+For general support issues and services call (405) 208-5555, enter a support ticket at help.okcu.edu, or email helpdesk@okcu.edu.
+When needed, a 24-hour support service can be reached by calling (405) 208-5550 or emailing onlinehelp@okcu.edu.

-- Call (405) 208-5555

-- Enter a support ticket at help.okcu.edu

-- Send an email to helpdesk@okcu.edu

-- If you are a student of online course, 24-hour support can be reached in these ways:

-- Call (405) 208-5550

-- Send an email to onlinehelp@okcu.edu